khartinger/mqtt4home/readme.md

 </td></tr></table><hr>

 ## Welcome to mqtt4home
-This website describes in many examples how to network sensors and actuators at home using the MQTT protocol.
+This project describes in many examples how to network sensors and actuators at home using the MQTT protocol.
 A Raspberry Pi (RasPi for short) serves as the control center ("broker").<br>
 Information about the MQTT protocol is available at [https://mqtt.org/](https://mqtt.org/).

 ### General Assumptions